Short-Distance Phone Call

 - In the Looney Tunes short "Rocket Squad", Daffy Duck as a police officer gets a call from Da Chief to come see him.
 The Chief is calling from across Daffy's desk.

 - Also happens in 1938's "Daffy Duck In Hollywood."
 The studio chief and director Von Hamburger are talking to each other via phone, and Von Hamburger is on the other side of the chief's desk.

 - In the Batman: The Brave and the Bold episode "Sword of the Atom", Aquaman calls the (Ryan Choi) Atom, telling him that he'll be arriving via the phone line in a moment.
-Choi exasperatedly tells him that he (Aquaman) doesn't have that power, and even if he did it doesn't work over a cell phone.
+Choi exasperatedly tells him that he's the one with that power, not Aquaman, and even if Aquaman did have that power it wouldn't work over a cell phone.
 Meanwhile, Aquaman tiptoes in from the next room and surprises Choi.

 - Common in office settings, especially of the "cubicle farm" variety.
 You and a co-worker in a nearby office are on a conference call with someone else farther away, resulting in you and the co-worker hearing each other "in stereo".

 - Occasionally happens in crowds (e.g. at the mall) — one person calls the other on a cell phone to ask where they are and finds that the other person is actually within earshot.

 - If you misplace your cell phone, it's recommended that you invoke this trope and follow the ringing or ringtone.